Deji Olatoye: Atlanta Falcons

 On September 5, 2016, the Atlanta Falcons signed Olatoye to their practice squad.
-He was promoted to the active roster on November 23, 2016.
+He was promoted to the active roster on November 23.
 Olatoye and the Falcons reached Super Bowl LI, where they faced the New England Patriots.
 In the final, he had two total tackles as the Falcons fell in a 34–28 overtime defeat.

 On September 21, 2017, Olatoye was waived by the Falcons.

 Tampa Bay Buccaneers

 On October 25, 2017, Olatoye signed with the Tampa Bay Buccaneers.
-He was waived on November 7.
-He was re-signed on November 29.
-He was waived again on December 12, 2017.
+He was waived by the Buccaneers on November 7.
+Olatoye was re-signed on November 29.
+He was waived again on December 12.

 Atlanta Falcons (second stint)

-On December 14, 2017, he was signed by the Atlanta Falcons to replace cornerback C. J. Goodwin and provide depth.
+On December 14, 2017, Olatoye was signed by the Atlanta Falcons to replace cornerback C. J. Goodwin and provide depth.
 He was waived on December 29.

 Orlando Apollos

 In 2019, Olatoye joined the Orlando Apollos of the Alliance of American Football.
 He was placed on the injured reserve list before the start of the season and later was activated on March 5.
 The league ceased operations in April 2019.